mrplants/crime_prediction/README.md

 4. Pleas go to Ali/notebooks_models/ to see the code files.

 Model 5a used one hot encoding.
 Learning rate was .008 , minibatch size was 200.
+In the best_results/model5 folder, the cpkt files start with 12_9

 Model 5b used 3 hot encoding.
 Learning rate was .008, minibatch size was 200.
+In the best_results/model5 folder, the cpkt files start with 12_12

 Model 5c used 3 hot encoding.
 Learning rate was .003, minibatch size was 400.
+In the best_results/model5 folder, the cpkt files start with 12_123

 Model 6 used 3 hot encoding with upsampling.
 Learning rate was .003, minibatch size was 400.